compare

 Multi-practice workflow comparison

 Both platforms run multi-client operations from a single login.
-The architecture question is what the work feels like at the operator level.
+The real question is what the work feels like at the operator level.

-Medi is built around the billing company as the workspace and the practice as a scoped tenant inside it.
-A denial lead can see all clients' open denials in one queue without switching accounts.
-A poster can work all clients' ERA exceptions from one screen.
-Practice-level permission restrictions let an offshore poster access four of ten clients without seeing the other six.
+Medi treats the billing company as the workspace and each practice as a scoped tenant inside it.
+A denial lead sees every client's open denials in one queue with no account-switching.
+A poster works every client's ERA exceptions from one screen.
+Practice-level permissions let an offshore poster access four of ten clients without seeing the other six.
 All-practices views aggregate aging, claim status, and recovery flags across the book without exiting a client context.

-Questions worth testing in a side-by-side walkthrough of either platform:
+Worth testing in a side-by-side of either platform:

-- Where does cross-client denial work live, and can a denial specialist work eight clients' queues without account-switching?
+- Where does cross-client denial work live, and can a specialist work eight clients' queues without switching accounts?

-- How do per-client billing rules (write-off thresholds, hold policies, ERA acceptance rules) stack on top of payer rules?
+- How do per-client billing rules (write-off thresholds, hold policies, ERA acceptance) stack on top of payer rules?

-- What does the all-book A/R aging view look like, and how quickly does a practice-level drill-in happen?
+- What does the all-book A/R aging view look like, and how fast is a practice-level drill-in?

-- How do you restrict an offshore poster to a subset of clients without creating separate logins or accounts?
+- How do you restrict an offshore poster to a subset of clients without separate logins?

-- What happens when a payer sends a PLB adjustment that affects three clients in one 835 file?
+- What happens when a payer sends a PLB adjustment affecting three clients in one 835?

 Where CollaborateMD is stronger

 EHR integration breadth is genuine.
-Twenty-plus EHR connections via HL7, with preferred partners offered free and lab interfaces available as add-ons, means a billing company with a diverse client base can usually find a connection path without a custom integration project.
+Twenty-plus HL7 connections, preferred partners free and lab interfaces as paid add-ons, means a diverse client base can usually find a connection path without a custom integration project.

-The 99% first-pass acceptance rate claim, while a marketing number, points to real investment in claim scrubbing: CCI, NCD/LCD, LMRP, and modifier validations are Level 2 claim edits that prevent downstream denials for rules-based reasons.
-A billing company inheriting clients from a less rigorous system may find that scrubbing depth catches rejections they were previously absorbing.
+The 99% first-pass acceptance claim is marketing, but it points to real scrubbing investment: CCI, NCD/LCD, LMRP, and modifier validations are Level 2 edits that stop rules-based denials before submission.
+A billing company inheriting clients from a looser system may find that depth catches rejections it was absorbing.

-Customer base size also matters for payer enrollment.
-CollaborateMD has been managing enrollment and clearinghouse relationships at scale for years; their phased implementation approach with a dedicated enrollments specialist is a documented offering, not a promise.
+Enrollment at scale is proven.
+CollaborateMD has managed payer enrollment and clearinghouse relationships for years, and the phased implementation with a dedicated enrollments specialist is a documented offering.

 Where Medi is stronger

-The ERA and denial review layer in Medi is purpose-built for operator decisions.
-The BPR check footer, CARC and RARC codes translated to plain English, per-line decisions (accept, reject, route to follow-up, escalate), PLB segments as distinct entries, and posting presets for common payer patterns are designed around what a poster or denial lead does on a Wednesday.
-CollaborateMD offers ERA auto-posting and remittance handling, but its workflow model is more automated-by-default than decision-surfacing-by-design.
+The ERA and denial review layer is built for operator decisions: the BPR check footer, CARC and RARC codes translated to plain English, per-line decisions (accept, reject, route to follow-up, escalate), PLB segments as distinct entries, and posting presets for common payer patterns.
+CollaborateMD offers ERA auto-posting and remittance handling, but its model is automated-by-default rather than decision-surfacing-by-design.

-Storage limits in CollaborateMD are a real operational constraint.
-Reviewer feedback on Capterra specifically flags per-megabyte document storage charges as a friction point: "Still charge per MB to store documents like we are back in the early 2000's."
-Medi does not storage-cap documentation.
-For a billing company that attaches EOBs, appeal letters, authorization records, and clinical documentation to claims, the storage model matters.
+Document storage is not capped.
+Capterra reviewers flag CollaborateMD's per-megabyte charges directly: "Still charge per MB to store documents like we are back in the early 2000's."
+For a book that attaches EOBs, appeal letters, authorization records, and clinical documentation to claims, the storage model is a recurring cost.

 Migration considerations

-- Legacy A/R closeout: leave the last sixty to ninety days of claims in the outgoing system for collection, migrate forward-only into the new system
+- **Legacy A/R closeout:** leave the last 60 to 90 days of claims in the outgoing system for collection; migrate forward-only.

-- Parallel ERA posting: run both systems for two to three weeks so remittance totals reconcile before cutting over fully
+- **Parallel ERA posting:** run both systems two to three weeks so remittance totals reconcile before cutover.

-- Enrollment first: payer IDs and clearinghouse trading-partner relationships need to be planned and tested before cutover, not after — a missed enrollment means a clean claim bounces on day one
+- **Enrollment first:** payer IDs and trading-partner relationships are planned and tested before cutover — a missed enrollment bounces a clean claim on day one.

-- Practice-by-practice rollout: move the simplest client first, validate the workflow, then move the rest
+- **Practice-by-practice rollout:** move the simplest client first, validate, then move the rest.

 What should a billing company verify before choosing?

-Before any migration decision, test both platforms on the work that actually happens every week, not on the feature checklist.
+Test both platforms on the work that happens every week, not on the feature checklist.

-Specifically for CollaborateMD: confirm the per-provider fee structure at your current provider count and project it at your expected count in two and four years.
-Confirm whether the tier you are quoted includes unlimited ERA and eligibility or whether those have usage caps.
-Confirm the document storage limits and what overage costs.
-Confirm the clearinghouse vendor behind their built-in clearinghouse — some billing companies have payer relationships or enrollment contracts with specific clearinghouses that create complications on migration.
-Verify support hours and escalation paths, particularly if your team works outside Eastern business hours; reviewer feedback specifically notes that phone support is not available during clearinghouse outages.
+For CollaborateMD: confirm the per-provider fee at your current provider count and project it two and four years out.
+Confirm whether your quoted tier includes unlimited ERA and eligibility or caps them.
+Confirm document storage limits and overage costs.
+Confirm the clearinghouse is ePS and whether that conflicts with any payer relationship or enrollment contract you already hold.
+Verify support hours and escalation paths — reviewers note phone support is not available during clearinghouse outages, and chat support ends at 6 PM ET.

-Specifically for Medi: confirm that the Stedi clearinghouse supports all the payers your clients bill.
-Confirm the BAA timing relative to when PHI enters the system.
+For Medi: confirm Stedi supports every payer your clients bill.
+Confirm BAA timing relative to when PHI enters the system.
 Confirm implementation review requirements and timing before production access.
-Confirm what the EDI usage cost works out to at your current claim and ERA volume before committing to a budget model.
+Confirm EDI usage cost at your current claim and ERA volume before committing to a budget.

-For both: run the multi-practice navigation test with a real scenario — assign a poster to three of your client practices, verify they cannot see the fourth, then follow one cross-client denial through from queue to appeal submission without leaving the denial-lead view.
-What that experience feels like is more predictive of daily satisfaction than any feature comparison table.
+For both: run the multi-practice navigation test with a real scenario.
+Assign a poster to three client practices, verify they cannot see the fourth, then follow one cross-client denial from queue to appeal submission without leaving the denial-lead view.
+That experience predicts daily satisfaction better than any comparison table.

 Is Medi always a better fit than CollaborateMD?

-No. CollaborateMD has a longer track record, a larger reference-customer base, and a more established payer-enrollment infrastructure than Medi at this point in Medi's life.
-If those things are decision criteria for your organization — and for some billing companies they are entirely reasonable criteria — CollaborateMD may be the right answer.
+No. CollaborateMD has a longer track record, a larger reference base, and more established payer-enrollment infrastructure than Medi at this point.
+If those are your decision criteria — and for some billing companies they reasonably are — CollaborateMD may be the right answer.
+It is also stronger when your clients are on a dozen different EHRs and expect clean data flow without integration projects; twenty-plus HL7 connections give it an edge a billing-only platform does not carry.

-The honest version of this comparison is: Medi is built for billing companies that want a billing-company-first architecture, flat pricing, and workflow depth at the denial and ERA review layer.
-CollaborateMD is for billing companies that want established infrastructure, EHR integration breadth, and a vendor that has been serving their use case since before ICD-10.
-Both are legitimate answers depending on what your organization needs.
+Medi is for billing companies that want a billing-company-first architecture, per-practice pricing that steps down as the book grows, and workflow depth at the denial and ERA review layer.
+CollaborateMD is for those that want established infrastructure, EHR integration breadth, and a vendor serving the use case since before ICD-10.
+Both are legitimate, depending on what your organization needs.

 Other comparisons billing companies look at

 CollaborateMD competes most directly with Tebra and AdvancedMD for the multi-practice billing-company buyer.
-PracticeSuite often appears in the same shortlist for clinical-plus-billing buyers.
+PracticeSuite shows up on the same shortlist for clinical-plus-billing buyers.

-- Medi vs Tebra — the largest player in the EHR-plus-billing segment; per-provider pricing.
+- Medi vs Tebra: the largest EHR-plus-billing player, on per-provider pricing.

-- Medi vs AdvancedMD — another per-provider PM with explicit Central Billing Office packaging.
+- Medi vs AdvancedMD — per-provider PM with explicit Central Billing Office packaging.

 - Medi vs Claim.MD — clearinghouse-focused with basic billing; lower cost than CollaborateMD.